stackbit-projects/missing-moths-d673c/content/pages/index.md

       Thank you for taking an interest in the Missing Moths project.
-This site will guide you to resources to allow you to help reverse these changes.
+This site will guide you to resources that show what you can do to help reverse the fate of moths and other insects.

       If you've seen a Missing Moths poster in the wild, please take a picture